 Jane Smith, the Pension Rights Center’s policy analyst, conducts analyses of policies, proposals and studies and translates these into plain-English for the general public.
 Previously, Jane worked for the Labor Department’s Division of Technical Assistance of the Employee Benefits Security Administration (EBSA).
 Prior to working at the Labor Department, she was a volunteer research economist for the PRC.
 She is a graduate of the College of William & Mary and has a Master’s degree in Economics from George Mason University.

-Norman Stein is Senior Policy Advisor and Acting Legal Director for the Pension Rights Center.
+Norman Stein is Senior Policy Counsel and Acting Legal Director for the Pension Rights Center.
 He provides legal guidance on many pension issues, authors legal briefs on behalf of the Center, and represents the Center before congressional panels.
 Previously, he was a professor of law at Drexel University, where he taught in the areas of pensions, other employee benefits, social insurance, federal business and individual taxation.

 In Memoriam: Karen Ferguson founded the Pension Rights Center in 1976 and served as director and president from 1976 to 2021.
 Read our statement on Karen’s death on December 23, 2021.